ORS users may include the following:

 ORS data are used for a variety of purposes:

-The 2018 reference year (first wave) estimates are considered final and include data collected between September 2015 and July 2018 from three sample groups.
+The 2018 reference year (first wave) estimates are considered final and include data collected between September 2015 and July 2018 from three samples.

-The 2019 reference year (second wave) estimates include data collected between September 2018 and August 2019, which is the first of five sample groups.
-The 2020 reference year (second wave) estimates include data from two sample groups collected between September 2018 and August 2020.
-The 2019 to 2022 reference year estimates are considered preliminary as data from each sample group will be added to the previously collected data in order to produce the latest reference year estimates.
+The 2019 reference year (second wave) estimates include data collected between September 2018 and August 2019, which is the first of five samples.
+The 2020 reference year (second wave) estimates include data from two samples collected between September 2018 and July 2020.
+The 2021 reference year (second wave) estimates include data from three sample collected between September 2018 and July 2021.
+The 2019 to 2022 reference year estimates are considered preliminary as data from each sample will be added to the previously collected data to produce the latest reference year estimates.

 Second wave estimates are considered final when the 2023 reference year estimates are published.
-These estimates will include data from the five sample groups collected as part of the second wave.
+These estimates will include data from the five samples collected as part of the second wave.

 Preliminary estimates in each wave will be replaced with the latest estimates each year until the final set is published.
 The 2018 reference year estimates are considered final for the first wave and will remain accessible on the ORS website indefinitely.